christo/loquacious/dbSchema.md

 can be broken).
 LLM refusal may or may not be considered a fault or a low quality legitimate output?

+* created - datetime
 * type - some short category (maybe also detect soft refusals by models)
 * description - detail
 * system_version - fk
 * deployment - fk
 * session - fk
+* current mode
 * ... other details similar to performance logs

 ## precalculation metadata

 Various artifacts should be generated either on-demand or preemptively.
 We may want to automatically generate combinatoric versions of canned tts and lipsync video automatically when portrait images update.
+These could be done in a pre-startup baking operation which is more like a modestate.

 ## test suite specific data